microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ---

-## Configure Global options in the Power Query Online editor
+# Configure Global options in the Power Query Online editor

-With our dataflow successfully imported and credentials set, we'll want to configure our development environment's experience for an optimal workflow when authoring in the Power Query Online editor.
+With our dataflow successfully imported and credentials set, we'll want to configure our development environment's experience when authoring in the Power Query Online editor.

 ---